-A throwback to another generation, Havana’s old world charm is a glimpse into the heart of this fascinating country.
-Old cobbled plazas and historic-buildings-turned-museums are juxtaposed with popular nightclubs and hotels that still exude a 1950s atmosphere.
-Don’t miss the chance to explore Habana Vieja (Old Havana), a UNESCO World Heritage Site, full of narrow and winding cobbled streets and almost 1,000 buildings of historical significance.
+A throwback to another generation, Havana's old-world charm is a glimpse into the heart of this fascinating country.
+Old cobbled plazas and historic buildings turned museums are juxtaposed with popular nightclubs and hotels that still exude a 1950s atmosphere.
+Don't miss the chance to explore Habana Vieja (Old Havana), a UNESCO World Heritage Site full of narrow and winding cobbled streets and almost 1,000 buildings of historical significance.

 - Paladares, private restaurants

-In the midst of a culinary revolution, dining in Cuba becomes an adventure as thousands of little-known (and sometimes even secret!) independent restaurants have exploded across the island.
+Amid a culinary revolution, dining in Cuba becomes an adventure as thousands of little-known (and sometimes even secret!) independent restaurants have exploded across the island.
 Relaxed government regulations on private business have facilitated this growing industry—with more than 2,000 newly opened eateries.
 Innovative restaurateurs have opened up in surprising locations, offering experiences that often rival dining in London or Paris.
-The flavorful food and atmosphere are comforting and authentic, and rich and complex dishes shatter the “rice and beans” stereotype.
-Don’t forget to grab a freshly made mojito to follow your savory ropa vieja (braised, shredded beef)!
+The flavorful food and atmosphere are comforting and authentic, and rich and complex dishes shatter the "rice and beans" stereotype.
+Don't forget to grab a freshly made mojito to follow your savory ropa vieja (braised, shredded beef)!

 - Classic American cars

-Travel back in time as you ride in style in one of Havana’s classic American cars.
+Travel back in time as you ride in style in one of Havana's classic American cars.
 In the early 20th century, these incredibly-maintained automobiles were imported to Cuba for around 50 years; however, importing the classic cars came to a halt after the Cuban revolution.
-Today, Cuba is seen as a living museum for the vintage cars, as it is common to see them in many different colors cruising along the streets.
+Today, Cuba is seen as a living museum for vintage cars, as it is common to see them in many different colors cruising along the streets.
 It's estimated that there are about 60,000 classic American cars in Cuba, with some dating back to the early 1930s!